bparment1/rasterModeling/README.md

 where mod is a general model object and raster_variables a rasterio or file name referring to a raster image.

-In contrast to reading a full image band in memory, the processing is done by chunk using python generator (via rasterio image chunk) and should be able to handle raster of very large size.
+In contrast to reading a full image band in memory, the processing is done by chunk using python generator (via rasterio image chunk) and should be able to handle rasters of very large size.

-The goal is to fill gaps to existing raster package (rasterio, rasterstats and georasters).
-The focus is on modeling, operations and efficient for large raster (multicore processing to be added).
+The goal is to fill gaps to existing raster packages (rasterio, rasterstats and georasters).
+The focus is on modeling, operations and efficient processing for large rasters (multicore processing to be added).